Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Experiments

 \section{Experiments}

 In this section, we empirically assess the effectiveness of DUST.
 Section~\ref{exp_main} presents results from simulated environments (RoboCasa, GR-1) and real-world (Franka Research 3) tasks.
-In Section~\ref{exp_transfer}, we investigate transferability by pretraining on action-free video data (BridgeV2), and then finetuning on robot data (RoboCasa).
+In Section~\ref{exp_transfer}, we investigate transferability with pretraining and joint training settings.
 In Section~\ref{exp_sampling}, we assess the effectiveness of our joint sampling method for test-time scaling.
-In Section~\ref{exp_ablation}, we analyze the various components of our methodology through ablation studies.
+In Section~\ref{exp_ablation}, we analyze the various components of our methodology.
+We also present results from CALVIN and LIBERO in Appendix~\ref{appen_sims}.

 We adopt the Eagle-2 model \citep{li2025eagle2} as our frozen VLM backbone to process image observations and task instructions.
-Semantic features are extracted from the 12th layer of the VLM and used as conditioning signals for the diffusion module.
-The diffusion backbone consists of 12 MMDiT blocks for joint-modal processing, followed by 4 modality-specific DiT blocks for both the action and vision streams.
+Semantic features are extracted from the 12th layer of the VLM and used as conditioning signals for the action expert.
+The diffusion backbone consists of 12 MMDiT blocks for joint-modal processing, followed by 4 modality-specific DiT blocks for both streams.
 Conditioning with VLM features is applied in an interleaved manner, with alternating self-attention and cross-attention layers.

 We follow recent works in avoiding direct pixel-level prediction.
 The world-modeling target $\tilde{o}_{t+k}$ is the future image embedding derived from the SIGLIP-2 \citep{tschannen2025siglip} representations produced by the Eagle-2 model, providing a rich, semantic target for the vision stream to predict.
 Each image yields 256 tokens from the embedding model, which are reduced to 64 tokens via $2\times2$ average pooling.
 In total, the diffusion module processes 1 state token, 16 action tokens, and 64 future image tokens.
 For our joint loss (Eq.~\ref{loss_equation}), we set $\lambda_{WM} = 1.0$, equally weighting the action and world-modeling objectives based on our ablation study (Section~\ref{exp_ablation}).